 Amazon Black Hat SEO Tactic 2: Using Fake Reviews to Mislead Buyers

-For instance, an Amazon seller that was doing reasonably well had about 60 mostly positive reviews, and she was earning roughly $4,000 a month.
+For instance, an Amazon seller who was doing reasonably well had about 60 mostly positive reviews, and she was earning roughly $4,000 a month.
 Then a few negative reviews came in.

 The seller wasn’t too worried.
 “But when more and more started coming in, I noticed that sales just dropped off a cliff,” she said.
 “Anything below [an average of] 4.5 and you’re kind of done.”
 The seller believed the flood of negative comments were fake.